 ART CLUB/NATIONAL ART HONOR SOCIETY: Art Club is open for any student in the school to learn about art and create small projects during club day.
 National Art Honor Society students will meet on club days after school.
 NAHS members must have taken an art class in high school.
 They have to have a 3.0 overall GPA and an A in art class.
 They have art related service hours they have to complete at events outside of school.
-We will meet during club day in the art room.
+Meet once a month after school.

 Astronomy club is a student led club.
 Every year is a little different depending on the member's interests.
-This year (2018-2019) the students have decided to make and launch rockets.
-There will be 3 phases and the club members have access to that calendar.
+Meets in room 709.

 The National Beta Club recognizes academic achievement, promotes character, develops leadership skills, encourages service involvement, and provides technological advantages to students in grades 5 - 12.
 NHS is a service organization.
 Creates enthusiasm for scholarships, stimulates a desire to render service, promotes leadership, and develops character in the students of secondary schools.
 (By invitation only) Does not meet on club day.